cloud-gov/cg-site/_docs/ops/design/secrets.md

 CredHub only [supports specific types](https://docs.cloudfoundry.org/credhub/credential-types.html#cred-types).
-If a cloud.gov operator needs to store a different type of credential, such as an array.
+If a Cloud.gov operator needs to store a different type of credential, such as an array.
 It's required to modify the structure of the manifest using an opsfile and storing the key of the array in the CredHub database.
 An generic example is described below: